Skip to content

 Amir Hadi Maghzi, MD

-Dr. Hadi is a board-certified neurologist who is currently pursuing a clinician-scientist development fellowship under the mentorship of Dr. Howard Weiner.
+Amir is a board-certified neurologist who is currently pursuing a clinician-scientist development fellowship under the mentorship of Dr. Howard Weiner.
 He has a longstanding interest in multiple sclerosis and has published on various aspects of the disease since he started in 2006.
 He is currently performing basic research in understanding the gut-brain axis in MS.

 Postdoctoral Fellow